 Here's Why You Should Use Squarespace Instead

 My clients love using Squarespace.
-They use it to blog on their own, make minor text edits and changes to images without having to contact me for every little change.
+It's not the only platform that works well, but it is definitely one of the best ones.
+I've designed over 400 websites with Squarespace - and my clients are amazed at how much easier it is to use than WordPress.
+My clients use Squarespace to blog on their own, make minor text edits and changes to images without having to contact me for every little change.
 Here are 5 reasons why Squarespace is superior over WordPress for small businesses:

 - It's so easy to make minor text edits, photo changes & adding new blog posts - my clients love being able to use their website as a real business asset rather than a marketing tool that just sits on the internet, never to be updated without extensive help from a web developer